Jamie Brewer: Life and career

 "We've never met in person before today, but I'm a huge fan of Jamie's,” Cyrus said during her acceptance speech.
 “I thought she would beautifully encompass the Happy Hippie Foundation and all we represent.”
 Brewer also returned to American Horror Story on its seventh season Cult.
 In the seventh episode of the season she portrayed Hedda, a member of the original 'SCUM' crew, led by feminist Valerie Solanas.
-Around the same time, Brewer had a role in Bridget Everett’s Love You More, a pilot filmed for Amazon Video that was later not picked up.

 In February 2018, Brewer made her off-Broadway debut in Amy and the Orphans, a play by Lindsey Ferrentino about three siblings, one of whom has Down Syndrome, in the wake of their father's death.

 She was the first woman with Down syndrome to star in an Off-Broadway play.
 In April, Brewer was nominated for an Outstanding Featured Actress in a Play by the Outer Critics Circle Awards for her performance in Amy and the Orphans.
 In June of the same year, she won the Drama Desk Award for Outstanding Featured Actress in a Play for her performance.
 Soon afterwards, she was cast, as Gina, in the independent drama film Turnover.

 During October, Brewer briefly appeared on American Horror Story once again, on its eighth season subtitled Apocalypse, where she reprised the role she played in Coven.
 Brewer's return as Nan received positive reviews from hardcore fans.
 Katie Louise-Smith from PopBuzz called Brewer "brilliant" and stated the return was "short but sweet".
 Ron Hogan of Den of Geek reacted to Brewer's return positively, noting her return was "handled well".
 However, Kat Rosenfield from Entertainment Weekly criticized the scene featuring Nan, commenting that it "serves mostly as fan service".
 Brewer also briefly appeared in the tenth and final episode of the season.

+In 2021, Brewer reprised her role of Adelaide Langdon in "Game Over", the seventh and final episode of the first season of American Horror Stories, a spin-off of American Horror Story.